Got Kids? Plumbing Advice for Parents!

 Do you have an issue where water is flooding under your kitchen sink, even if you haven’t used the dishwasher or faucet in several hours?
 Does this mean you need to replace the faucet?
 Before you run out to the nearest home center to buy a new faucet, we recommend having an experienced plumber take a closer look in case it’s not the faucet.
 When you’re noticing mysterious flooding, it would be wise to have a professional inspect your sink in person before “guessing” what the problem could be – that’s because it may or may not be the faucet.
 It Could Be a Leaky Faucet The source of the leak could be coming from the kitchen faucet or from one of the supply lines that go to the faucet.
 If the culprit is the faucet, the leak is probably one of the following: 1) a crack that’s located in

-As a homeowner, a water leak can wreak havoc on your home and it can lead to costly damage; a plumbing leak can turn into your worst nightmare in the blink of an eye.
-Left unchecked, a water leak can: Damage flooring Destroy furnishings Damage ceilings and walls Cause hazardous mold Require mold remediation Destroy cabinets Whether you have a small, barely noticeable leak or you have a very obvious leak, such as a burst pipe, it’s important to STOP the leak ASAP.
-Unfortunately, water leaks are common household events, and they can occur for a variety of reasons during the day or night.
-For example, a water leak can be caused by an overflowing sink, a leaking dishwasher, or a burst pipe.
-Once you discover a water leak, you want to respond correctly in order to minimize damage and save yourself time and money.
-If you ever do encounter a
+As a homeowner, a water leak can wreak havoc on your home and it can lead to costly water damage; a plumbing leak can turn into your worst nightmare in the blink of an eye.
+From leaky faucets left running, plumbing problems with the connection from your appliances to your plumbing system to small leaks from corrosion on a water line or a water main that burst; no matter the type of leak when you have uncontrolled leaking water so much can go wrong.
+Left unchecked, a water leak can: Damage flooring Destroy furnishings Damage ceilings and walls Cause hazardous mold Require mold remediation Destroy cabinets Whether you have a small, barely noticeable leak, such as a dripping sound behind a wall, or you have a very obvious leak, such as a burst pipe, it’s important to STOP the leak as soon as possible.
+Unfortunately, water leaks are common household

 When Mold Growth Causes Property Damage